-Today is February 6th, 2019.
-Inez passed on this day 13 years ago.
-She was a dear, dear lady, with a large heart.
-Every year, during the holiday season, Inez would bake huge batches of pineapple squares and share with friends and family.
-From the first time that I ate them and totally fell in love with the taste and the texture, to today, it remains one of my favourite baked squares.
+My friend passed on Feb 6, 2006.
+She was a wonderful woman with a big heart.
+During the holiday season, Inez would bake pineapple squares and share with friends and family.
+From the first time that I ate them to today, this remains one of my favourite baked squares.
+I love the crisp base, and the scrumptious buttery pineapple topping.
 Inez was quick to share this recipe with anyone who asked.
-Here is a printout of the email she sent me.
+Here is a picture of the email she sent me.

-This is in a folder that lives on top of my microwave.
-It is a much used, much loved recipe.
-I now follow Inez's tradition of baking during the holiday season, and sharing with friends and colleagues.
-One colleague's husband really looks forward to this.
-I am told that he keeps the box of squares on his side of the bed, and that he cuts them in half to make them last longer!
-One year, I sent a small box and he was peeved by my stinginess.
-The next year, he got the largest and heaviest box of treats.
+This much loved recipe inspired me to emulate Inez's tradition of holiday season baking, and sharing.
+One colleague's husband looks forward to his share every year.
+Apparently he keeps the box of squares on his side of the bed, and cuts them in half to make them last longer!
 How Inez would have chuckled.
 I can hear her now - "Just give him the recipe.
 He can make them himself."

 This recipe is specially dedicated to Inez.
 May her memory live forever.